melba-journal/submission/README.md

 <!-- 1. the license should be `CC-BY 4.0`;
-1. the arXiv Comments field **must** say "*Accepted for publication at the Journal of Machine Learning for Biomedical Imaging (MELBA)  https://www.melba-journal.org/papers/YYYY:NNN.html*". `YYYY:NNN` is the melba paper ID that has been communicated earlier by the publishing editor;
+1. the arXiv Comments field **must** say "*Accepted for publication at the Journal of Machine Learning for Biomedical Imaging (MELBA)  https://www.melba-journal.org/papers/YYYY:NNN.html*". `YYYY:NNN` is the MELBA paper ID that has been communicated earlier by the publishing editor;
 1. moreover, the `journal-ref` field should contain `Machine.Learning.for.Biomedical.Imaging.
 1 (2022)`; -->
 1. Let us know of the final arXiv preprint ID (e.g. 1809.05231) and version (e.g. v3);
 1. once this is done, **no further updates are permitted** to the arxiv submission, as any update would not have been reviewed by the MELBA journal.